 If the conversation does get around to coaching and the person is interested in what it is, I like to offer a coaching encounter: “Well, I could tell you what coaching is, but you’ll get a much better picture if I show you.
 Would you like to be coached for a few minutes so you can experience first-hand what it is like?”
 If they agree, I ask them to share a challenge they are facing and we are off and running!

 Depending on what you do, you may meet a lot of people in the course of your work or life that you network with.
 Learn to network at a significant level.
 If you have 10 minutes to get to know someone, cultivate the skill of getting to know who they really are instead of just what they do.
 I like to start those conversations by saying, “If you were going to give me a picture of who you are in 3 or 4 minutes, what would you say?”
 Then I answer the question first (so that I am the one taking the risk to open up) by talking about an event or two that really shaped who I am.

 Changing perspective is a technique that you can do in a few minutes.
 You can help people switch over to a growth perspective with a question like this: “Let’s say for the sake of argument that God custom designed this situation for your growth—that this is exactly the challenge you need to move to the next level.
 If that were true, what would you say God is doing through this?”
 A number of similar reframing techniques are demonstrated on the Powerful Questions: Changing Perspective CD.

-Coaching encounters are a great way to get more practice as a coach and to introduce coaching to those around you.
-And I think you'll find that doing this is a lot of fun, too!
+Coaching on the fly encounters are a great way to get more practice as a coach and to introduce coaching to those around you.
+And I think you’ll find that doing this is a lot of fun, too!